Ilovecatz17/remote-model-access/README.md

-I accidentally deleted this readme so i need to remake it all 😭
+I accidentally deleted this readme so i had to remake it all 😭
 # welcome to remote model access
 this app allows you to chat with a llm running on a separate machine which is either on the same internet on your iphone, or on the same tailscale network (Tailnet), from anywhere.
 # how to set up tailscale to let you use your server endpoint on any machine on your tailnet